 Homemade potato and onion bhajis

-Potato and onion bhajis have got to be my all time favourite Indian snack food.
+Potato and onion bhajis have got to be my all-time favourite Indian snack food.
 I always order them as a starter whenever I visit my favourite Indian restaurant.
-Unfortunately, with the current restrictions on social gathering, restaurants are temporarily closed so getting hold of a freshly cooked bhaji is difficult.
+Unfortunately, with the current restrictions on social gatherings, restaurants are temporarily closed so getting hold of a freshly cooked bhaji is difficult.

 If you feel the same way, don’t worry.
 I’ve got a recipe for the most delicious potato and onion bhajis.
 They are crispy on the outside and soft on the inside, and you can adjust the heat to your own taste.
 They are super simple to make, and you can mix and fry them up in minutes.